-Historically and culturally Andalusia is marked by the 700 years of Moorish presence.
-In this road trip through Andalusia, we are going to try a little of everything that Andalusia has to offer: history, cultural identity, food, beaches, and even adventure.
+Historically and culturally, Andalusia is marked by 700 years of Moorish presence.
+In this road trip through Andalusia, we will try a little of everything that Andalusia has to offer: history, cultural identity, food, beaches, and even adventure.

 We purposely left Seville to the end, not because it’s not worth it, but because it should be visited after this road trip, as you don’t need a car.
-Have a look at what’s the best things to do in Seville here.
+Have a look at what’re the best things to do in Seville here.

-Andalusia itinerary – One week road trip
+Andalusia itinerary – One-week road trip

-We have been trying the new map feature on Travellerspoint and it’s really useful.
+We have been trying the new map feature on Travellerspoint, and it’s really useful.
 Have a look at it yourself, and create your own travel maps.

 This road trip through Andalusia starts in Cordoba, the best place to see the Moorish influence in Spain!
 In the 10th century, during the Moorish time, Cordoba was the biggest city in the world!
 In Cordoba, you can’t miss its Cathedral/Mosque.
 Is it a cathedral? or a Mosque?
 Check it and decide for yourself.

-During this itinerary, we recommend you to stay at Exe Ciudad de Cordoba.
+During this itinerary, we recommend you stay at Exe Ciudad de Cordoba.
 It is cheap, has parking, and you can walk from there to the historic center, so it is perfect for a road trip.

 In Granada, you can’t miss the Alhambra complex.
 Within Alhambra, you will find the Generalife gardens, the Nasrid Palaces, and the Alcazaba.
-It’s a World Heritage Site and was the finalist to the new 7 wonders of the world.
+It’s a World Heritage Site and was the finalist in the new 7 wonders of the world.
 Reserve a full day for it.

-Alhambra aside, you should visit Albayzin which is an old Arab quarter.
+Alhambra aside, you should visit Albayzin, which is an old Arab quarter.
 The streets are very narrow and small, with typical houses with a strong influence of the Moorish.
-Other attractions are the Mirador of San Nicolas, the city center and the Cathedral.
+Other attractions are the Mirador of San Nicolas, the city center, and the Cathedral.
 Have a look at this list of amazing things to do in Granada for more travel inspiration.

-Los Cahorros is a circular trail, 8km long, with beautiful views, a cascading river that creates rock pools for swimming, narrow caves and tunnels that you have to crawl through or hang off the rock face.
+Los Cahorros is a circular trail, 8km long, with beautiful views, a cascading river that creates rock pools for swimming, narrow caves, and tunnels that you have to crawl through or hang off the rock face.
 Walking along the gorge and, of course, the famous hanging bridges will make your day memorable and fun!

 Malaga and the famous Costa del Sol

-In the afternoon, go to Puerto Banus just a few km west to Marbella.
+In the afternoon, go to Puerto Banus, just a few km west of Marbella.
 This is where luxury and wealthy people are.
 It’s great for people watching (wealthy, really wealthy people watching).

 The 6th day of our road trip through Andalusia starts in Ronda.
 This Andalusian town became famous for its bridge and unique setting.
-The city is built on the edge of a beige stone cliff making it a beautiful lookout to the fields above.
+The city is built on the edge of a beige stone cliff, making it a beautiful lookout to the fields above.

 Well, not anymore.
 Now it’s perfectly safe, unbelievably beautiful, and probably the highlight of your trip!
-The uncanny beautiful narrow gorge, the possibility to walk through it at 100 meters high, and feeling the wind blow in your face will continue in your mind for a long time.
-At least stayed in ours…
+The uncanny beautiful narrow gorge, the possibility of walking through it at 100 meters high, and feeling the wind blow in your face will continue in your mind for a long time.

 If you have a rental, this is the time to ditch the car, as you don’t really want to lose time looking for parking spots and driving in Seville traffic.
-On the other hand, you’ll need to choose the location of your hotel wisely, so you can reach all the attractions on foot or with public transports.
+On the other hand, you’ll need to choose the location of your hotel wisely, so you can reach all the attractions on foot or with public transport.

-With a car, you can travel between places much faster and will be able to reach places you couldn’t without it.
-If you are looking for a more off the beaten track road trip, probably the white villages of Malaga are a great option!
+With a car, you can travel between places much faster and will be able to reach places you couldn’t go without it.
+If you are looking for a more off-the-beaten-track road trip, probably the white villages of Malaga are a great option!